-- 1. Have a 2.70 GPA (Transfer + Barton GPA combined). - Have successfully completed required Electronic Evidences and the tasks required for edTPA submission. - Have completed the requirements for educational methods courses. - 4.
-Have met all program requirements. - 5.
-Have completed the Baccalaureate Degree. - 6.
-Have passed EDU 470 with a grade of C- or higher and have met all indicators on the North Carolina Capacity of Certification. - 7.
-Have met all other licensure requirements. - 8.
-Have passed North Carolina licensure tests, including Praxis II Specialty Area Test(s) Principles of Learning and Teaching, and/or Pearson Foundations of Reading and General Curriculum tests, as applicable for licensure areas. - Test Scores that Qualify for Exemption of the Praxis Core Academic Skills for Educators: Individuals with a total SAT score of 1100 taken prior to March 2016 are exempt from Praxis I testing requirements for teacher education program admission.
-Individuals with a total redesigned SAT score of 1170 taken after March 2016 are exempt from Praxis I testing requirements for teacher education program admission.
+- I) Have a 2.70 career GPA - 2) Have passed the edTPA assessment - 3) Have met all program requirements. - 4) Have completed the Baccalaureate Degree. - 5) Have passed EDU 470 with a grade of C- or higher and have met all indicators on the North Carolina Capacity of Certification. - 6) Have met all other licensure requirements. - 7) Have passed North Carolina licensure tests, including Praxis II Specialty Area Test(s), and/or Pearson Foundations of Reading and General Curriculum tests, as applicable for licensure areas.

-Individuals with a total SAT score of less than 1100 taken prior to March 2016, but a score of at least 550 on the Verbal test are exempt from the Preprofessional Skills Tests in Reading and Writing for teacher education program admission.
-Individuals with a total redesigned SAT score of less than 1170, but a score of at least 600 on the evidence-based reading and writing test are exempt from the Preprofessional Skills Tests in Reading and Writing for teacher education program admission.
+Test Scores that Qualify for Exemption of the Praxis Core Academic Skills for Educators:

-Individuals with a total SAT score of less than 1100 taken prior to March 2016, but a score of at least 550 on the Math test are exempt from the Preprofessional Skills Test in Mathematics for teacher education program admission.
-Individuals with a total redesigned SAT score of less than 1170 taken after March 2016, but a score of at least 570 on the Math test are exempt from the Preprofessional Skills Test in Mathematics for teacher education program admission.
+- Individuals with a total SAT score of 1100 taken prior to March 2016 are exempt from Praxis I testing requirements for teacher education program admission.
+Individuals with a total redesigned SAT score of 1170 taken after March 2016 are exempt from Praxis I testing requirements for teacher education program admission. - Individuals with a total SAT score of less than 1100 taken prior to March 2016, but a score of at least 550 on the Verbal test are exempt from the Preprofessional Skills Tests in Reading and Writing for teacher education program admission.
+Individuals with a total redesigned SAT score of less than 1170, but a score of at least 600 on the evidence-based reading and writing test are exempt from the Preprofessional Skills Tests in Reading and Writing for teacher admission.

-ACT score of 24 provides exemption for all 3 Praxis Core Academic Skills for Educators or ACT Math score of 24 for math test of the Praxis Core Academic Skills for Educators or ACT English score of 24 for Reading and Writing tests of the Praxis Core Academic Skills for Educators.
+- Individuals with a total SAT score of less than 1100 taken prior to March 2016, but a score of at least 550 on the Math test are exempt from the Preprofessional Skills Test in Mathematics for teacher education program admission.
+Individuals with a total redesigned SAT score of less than 1170 taken after March 2016, but a score of at least 570 on the Math test are exempt from the Preprofessional Skills Test in Mathematics for teacher education program admission. - ACT score of 24 provides exemption for all 3 Praxis Core Academic Skills for Educators or ACT Math score of 24 for math test of the Praxis Core Academic Skills for Educators or ACT English score of 24 for Reading and Writing tests of the Praxis Core Academic Skills for Educators.